TenessyD/SkyGPT/README.md

 # Sky-GPT

+## Project Objectives
+The objective is to develop an application to interface OpenAI's ChatGPT with Skydel to create and run simulation automatically, based on the user’s requirements specified on the prompt.
+This application would help any skydel user to easily create various testing scenarios to assess the performance of a GNSS receiver under different conditions.

+## Technical details
-Sky-GPT integrates OpenAI's ChatGPT through its Python API to automate the simulation configuration and the running on the Skydel software.
+Sky-GPT integrates OpenAI's ChatGPT through its Python API to automate the simulation configuration and running on the Skydel software.
-This project can be deployed on any web server, allowing user access without needing a specific local setup.
+This project can be deployed on any web server, allowing user to use without needing any specific local setup.
 If you want to run it locally, you'll need to install `Flask` framework for the python backend.
 The frontend is managed using the `Tailwind CSS` framework and JavaScript.

 ## Environment Setup